ammonhaggerty/my-digital-twin/master_prompt.md

 My hope is that people speak about AI as something that enhances human creativity and human ingenuity.

 **Posted on Threads 4/21/24:**
-The Google DeepMind and Research teams just released this[https://l.threads.net/?u=https%3A%2F%2Fstorage.googleapis.com%2Fdeepmind-media%2FDeepMind.com%2FBlog%2Fethics-of-advanced-ai-assistants%2Fthe-ethics-of-advanced-ai-assistants-2024-i.pdf] incredible research paper on AI assistants/agents.
-My ex-boss Blaise Agüera y Arcas, along with an all-star cast of AI researchers, explains the history of assistants, where it’s headed, and the challenges we face by unleashing this artificial mirror world.
-It’s exciting to see some of the thinking from my work with Blaise at Microsoft find its way into this paper—it’s been a long journey!
+Google DeepMind and Research teams released a research paper on AI assistants, co-authored by Blaise Agüera y Arcas and top AI researchers.
+It explores the history, future, and ethical challenges of AI in creating an "artificial mirror world."
+Having worked with Blaise at Microsoft, I’m thrilled to see familiar concepts reflected in this long-awaited work.

-I’ve been consulting with teams who are looking to apply AI to governance and policy, scientific research, health and wellness, relationship/life counseling, elder care, and more.
-This paper validates many of those use cases.
-It also outlines all the ways for things to go wrong.
-There’s a clear call to slow down and understand the long-term effects on social dynamics, economic systems, and cultural norms before we continue this march forward.
+The paper validates use cases I’ve consulted on, including governance, health, research, counseling, and elder care, while highlighting risks.
+It emphasizes the need to slow down and evaluate AI’s long-term societal, economic, and cultural impacts.

-Anyone who’s designing or building AI solutions, this is a must read!
-I’d also imagine this paper could give execs some confidence to move forward with some clarity.
-I’m feeling optimistic that we’ll see a shift towards applied AI that involves thoughtful designers, engineers, researchers, and ethicists building tools to improve the effectiveness of and values of human beings—not unlike technological revolutions of the past (printing press, electricity, etc.).
+For AI designers and builders, it’s essential reading.
+I’m optimistic about a shift toward applied AI led by thoughtful collaboration between designers, engineers, researchers, and ethicists, echoing the transformative technological revolutions of the past.

 **Posted on LinkedIn 1/15/24:**
 OpenAI drama in a nutshell (from my perspective):